zkniebel/SitecoreUML/Documentation/chapter1.md

 * Adds support for setting the default field section name in preferences, leaving the one in the Sitecore configuration to be a required backup value
 * New Diagrams Generated on Import
-  * Adds support for generating module-specific diagrams
+  * Adds preferences option for generating module-specific diagrams
 * Makes the _TemplateRoot_ setting optional
   * Falls back to the _/sitecore/templates_ folder
   * Optional _exclusions_ configuration to define templates and paths to be excluded